 Brushed Rustic Brass and Polished Rustic Brass are finishes that no longer appear on the company website and are apparently being phased out, but we found the finishes in the inventories of some of Graff's retailers.

 Polished and Brushed Copper are also called Polished and Brushed Rose Gold, and sometimes referred to as Copper/Rose Gold.
-We counted each finish as one, not two finishes.

 Some faucets like the Segovia kitchen faucet, are available in a for novel and interesting effects.
 Evidently, any Graff finish can be combined with any other Graff finish to produce a split finish although a few combinations would be incredibly ugly.
 Faicets in two collections, Mod+ and Vignola can be trimmed in an immitation marble.

-Most if not all split finishes are special orders.
+Most, if not all, split finishes are special orders.
 We did not count split finishes in the total.
 Had we done so, we would be looking about 1,400 total finishes and finish combinations.

 Safe to say that the company probably has at least one finish or finish combination to suit any decor.